KashyapRajpal/Drishyam3D/README.md

     *   Click the **Run** button in the editor footer.
     *   Alternatively, check the **Auto Refresh** box, and your changes will be applied automatically 10 seconds after you stop typing.

+## Roadmap

+The goal of Drishyam3D is to evolve into a forward-looking platform for modern, high-performance web graphics.
+Development is organized into three focused phases: a foundational UI/UX overhaul, migration of the rendering core to WebGPU, and the addition of advanced rendering capabilities such as neural rendering and hardware-accelerated ray tracing.

+### Phase 1: Foundational UI/UX Overhaul

+The current vanilla JavaScript front-end will be migrated to a modern, component-based web framework (e.g., React).
+This will create a more scalable, maintainable, and robust architecture for the editor's user interface, setting the stage for more complex features.

+### Phase 2: Next-Generation Rendering Engine

+The core rendering engine will be migrated from WebGL to **WebGPU**.
+This is a foundational step to unlock significant performance improvements and modern GPU capabilities.
+Key benefits include:
+*   **High-Performance Rendering**: Lower CPU overhead for more complex scenes.
+*   **Compute Shaders**: Native support for general-purpose GPU (GPGPU) workloads, enabling high-performance simulations and parallel data processing directly on the GPU.

+### Phase 3: Advanced Rendering Capabilities

+Building on the new WebGPU engine, we will implement support for cutting-edge rendering techniques.
+The goals for this phase include:

+*   **Neural Rendering (Gaussian Splatting)**: Implement a renderer for 3D Gaussian Splatting, enabling the loading and real-time display of scenes captured with neural rendering methods.
+*   **Hardware-Accelerated Ray Tracing**: Integrate support for real-time ray tracing for photorealistic lighting, shadows, and reflections.
+(Note: This relies on an experimental WebGPU extension and is a forward-looking goal).

 ## Contributing

 Contributions are welcome!
 Please read our [Code of Conduct](CODE_OF_CONDUCT.md) before participating.
 If you have a feature request, bug report, or want to contribute code, please feel free to open an issue or submit a pull request.